rifanmuhammadhidayat/news-app/README.md

-# NewsApp - React News Portal
+# NewsHub - React News Portal

 A responsive news portal built with React, TypeScript, Vite, and Ant Design, fetching real-time data from NewsAPI.
 This project was developed as part of a frontend technical assessment.